Macroeconomic Spillovers of Weather Shocks across U.S. States: Data

-Therefore, our state-level weather shock has unit value only if in a given month emergency declarations are issued for all the counties in a state.
+Therefore, our state-level weather shock has unit value only if, in a given month, emergency declarations are issued for all the counties in a state.
 To calculate an aggregate weather shock for the U.S., we consider the number of counties hit as a share of the total number of counties in the 50 states considered in the analysis ($N_c = 3142$):\footnote{The list of U.S. counties and county equivalents is sourced from: \href{https://en.wikipedia.org/wiki/County\_(United\_States)}{https://en.wikipedia.org/wiki/County}.}

-The weather shock series for the U.S. appears in Figure \ref{fig:usshocks} where we highlight the five largest shocks over the period 1990-2019.
-Hurricane Katrina is by far the largest event, as measured by the share of counties where emergency declarations have been issued.
+The weather shock series for the U.S. is displayed in Figure \ref{fig:usshocks}, where we highlight the five largest shocks over the period 1990-2019.
+Hurricane Katrina is by far the largest event, as measured by the share of counties where emergency declarations were issued.
 Figure \ref{fig:usshocks} also shows that the number of declarations for the U.S. is highly volatile, but there is no visible trend, nor structural breaks in the series.
 The weighting of events based on the percentage of affected counties in the state is intended to highlight the intensity of disasters rather than the importance of individual counties in the economy of a given state.\footnote{In the online Appendix, we consider alternative weighting schemes and proxies of weather shocks.
 See also Section \ref{sec:aci}.}

-We have considered different weighting schemes that aim to allocate more weight to areas with higher economic activity.
-These alternative weights are based either on resident population by state from the 2010 U.S. Census or on state-level employment rates from the Bureau of Labor Statistics.
-See also \citet{BoldinWright2015, ColacitoHoffmannPhan2019}.
-Results based on these proxies are qualitatively similar to those obtained relying on the share of counties hit by a natural disaster.
-This does not come as a surprise, given that the GVAR captures economic linkages between states and hence implicitly assigns more weight to events in hitting states that are central to the U.S. economy.\footnote{Results are available from the authors upon request.}